by Samantha Schnurr | Thu., Jun. 29, 2017 5:30 AM

 W Blanco / Premiere / BACKGRID

-As Gaga assured the fans will get a mix of her discography for the dive bar tour, we wondered if she'd surprise her little monsters with new tracks altogether.
+While Gaga assured us the fans will get a mix of her discography for the dive bar tour, we wondered if she'd surprise her little monsters with some new tracks altogether.
 "You just might get some more music.
 I love making music.
 I don't know exactly when.
 I'm sort of feeling like I'm making songs and doing all sorts of things with music, but I don't know exactly when or how I will release them," the musician teased.
 "I'm working on that."

 In the midst of all this music, the star has also been extending her talents to the silver screen with her first feature film, a modern rendition of A Star Is Born, helmed by Bradley Cooper.
 "Otherworldly" is how the Golden Globe winner describes her co-star, the Jackson to her Ally.